Open-Minded Dating: A Complete Guide to Modern Romance

 3. Lower Dating Stress & More Enjoyment

 With fewer rigid expectations, you feel less pressure to make every date "the one."
 This allows you to enjoy the process.
-Mindfulness-based approaches to dating have been linked to reduced dating anxiety and increased satisfaction.
+Mindfulness-based approaches reduce dating anxiety and increase relationship satisfaction by improving present-moment awareness, lowering worry, and helping people communicate needs calmly.
+(See NHS, Anglia Ruskin University, Cambridge University.)

 4. Unexpected Compatibility